InMotion Hosting vs. HostGator – how does their web hosting compare. How well do they fit different types of website owners?

 Websites (the lingo on InMotion) or domains (the lingo on HostGator) refers to the number of domain names that you can route to your hosting account.
 Confusingly, this is different than databases because you can have infinite distinct websites on 1 “website” or domain.
 For example, you could have blog.yourdomain.com and yourdomain.com – that would be 1 domain/website…but actually be 2 websites and run off 2 databases.
 Make sense?

 So HostGator’s Hatchling plan allows 1 domain, but unlimited databases.
-If you were building an event site – you could use this plan and have 2013.yourdomain.com, 2014.yourdomain.com etc, etc. InMotion’s cheapest plan allows 2 “websites” and 2 databases – so you are limited to 2 websites.
+If you were building an event site – you could use this plan and have 2013.yourdomain.com, 2014.yourdomain.com etc, etc. InMotion Hosting’s cheapest plan allows 2 “websites” and 2 databases – so you are limited to 2 websites.

 HostGator’s Baby & Business plans both offer unlimited domains & databases while InMotion Hosting caps both on all its plans (we’ll get into what that means in Features).
-On the flip side, InMotion’s cheapest plan is only $1/mo than HostGator and allows 2 sites instead of 1.
+On the flip side, InMotion Hosting’s cheapest plan is only about $2/mo more than HostGator and allows 2 sites instead of 1.

 Even though databases, storage, and domains allowed are the key features that you should use to make sure you’re comparing apples to apples – other features, of course, do matter.